Cedar privacy fences, board-on-board & horizontal modern — built for Oregon's wet seasons.

 Answers to the questions Salem homeowners ask most about fence installation.

-Get a free, no-obligation estimate from Salem's most trusted fence contractor.
+Free on-site estimates.
 Pressure-treated posts, western red cedar boards, and a crew that cleans up after itself.
+No hidden fees.